dlidstrom/Duplo/README.markdown

 Duplicated source code blocks can harm maintainability of software systems.
 Duplo is a tool to find duplicated code blocks in large C, C++, Java, C# and VB.Net systems.

+## MAINTAINER

+Duplo was originally developed by Christian
+M. Ammann and is now maintained by Daniel
+Lidström.

+## FILE FORMAT SUPPORT

+Duplo has built in support for the following file formats:

+- C/C++ ()
+- Java
+- C#
+- VB
+- GCC assembly

+This means that Duplo will remove preprocessor directives, block comments, using statements, etc, to only consider duplicates in actual code.
+In addition, Duplo can be used as a general
+(without special support) duplicates detector in arbitrary text files and will even detect duplicates found in the same file.

 Sample output snippet: